Yu-an/yu-an.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2021-Sep-10
+date: 2022-Jan-8
 inline: true
 ---

-I will be competiting in the LSA 5-Minute Linguist Competition in Jan 2022!
-Let me know if you have any suggestions!
-I will also be presenting our project "Learning to identify questions in early speech to children" at LSA Annual Conference.
+My talk "Are you asking me?
+Learning to identify questions in early speech to children" received an honorable mention at the Five-Minute Linguist Competition!
+Watch the video [here](https://youtu.be/7SehUOKnQSo).